Luxor Hotel Information

 Casino: 120,000 square feet of gaming featuring 60+ casino table games and over 1,100 slot, video poker and multi-game machines.

-Dining: 10 restaurants and quickbite options including a buffet.
+Dining: 10+ restaurants and quickbite options.

 Clubs: Temptation Sundays at the pool.

-Pool: Five-acre pool area with four pools, one whirlpool and cabanas.
+Pool: Five-acre pool area with four pools.

-Fitness center: Yes, located within Nurture Spa.
+Fitness center: Yes, located within the spa.

 Wedding chapel: Two wedding chapels.

-Internet: Yes, high-speed wireless internet access in all rooms.
+Internet: Yes, high-speed wireless internet access.

 Business services: Yes.